kristinemlarson/gnssIR_python/README.md

 for tides.
 This has much more limited impact on snow where daily averages are typically used.

-I have added some python codes that allows the user to make snr files.
-It still expects you to use the fortran translator, but it is called within python.
+I have added some python codes (driver is rinex2snr.py) that allows the user to make snr files.
+It still expects you to use the fortran translator, but it is now called within python.

 A simple refraction error correction has been added.

 I will be adding a RH dot correction which is needed for tides.

-I have added a python script called rinex2snr.py which allows you to make SNR files more directly.
-It needs station name, year, doy span (i.e. starting day and ending day) and a few other choices.
-More details to come.

 # Environment variables